Csv Delphi ActiveX Reference Documentation

 Introduced in version 9.5.0.93

-Clears the contents of sb and writes the entire CSV into sb.
+Clears sb and writes the entire CSV document into it.

 Returns 1 for success, 0 for failure.